-1 Introduction
+1. Introduction

 The PDF method for the treatment of turbulent reactive flows [1,2] has been shown to be highly effective, due to the fact that the chemical source term, which is highly non-linear in a combustion application, appears in closed form and thus requires no modeling [3].
-Initially, the PDF methodology was coupled to Reynolds-averaged Navier-Stokes (RANS) hydrodynamic solvers, thus giving rise to the RANS/PDF class of algorithms for simulation of turbulent reactive flows, which are to this date effectively used in simulating combustion processes (see [3] for a review).
+Initially, the PDF methodology was coupled to Reynolds-Averaged Navier-Stokes (RANS) hydrodynamic solvers, thus giving rise to the RANS/PDF class of algorithms for simulation of turbulent reactive flows, which are to this date effectively used in simulating combustion processes (see [3] for a review).
 We note that there are three main classes of computationally tractable algorithms for approximating the composition PDF [3].
-Here we focus on the Lagrangian Particle Monte Carlo class, in which the PDF is approximated from an ensemble of points (from here on referred to as "particles") that are advected and diffused in physical space according to the LES resolved velocity and turbulent diffusivity [1,9] (in this paper, we use the terms "turbulent viscosity" and "turbulent diffusivity" to denote the viscosity and diffusivity used to model the turbulent motions unresolved by the LES grid).
+Here we focus on the Lagrangian Particle Monte Carlo class, in which the PDF is approximated from an ensemble of points (from here on referred to as "particles") that are advected and diffused in physical space according to the LES resolved velocity and turbulent diffusivity used to model the turbulent motions unresolved by the LES grid).
 In the related Eulerian Particle Monte Carlo method [22], the locations of particles are fixed to the grid nodes.
-Yet another class of PDF algorithms, the Eulerian Field Monte Carlo class [21,20,8], instead employs an ensemble of composition fields defined over the entire domain, which evolve by partial differential equations with a stochastic forcing component.
+Yet another class of PDF algorithms, the Eulerian Field Monte Carlo http://dx.doi.org/10.1016/j.jcp.2015.03.001 0021-9991/© 2015 Elsevier Inc. All rights reserved. class [21,20,8], instead employs an ensemble of composition fields defined over the entire domain, which evolve by partial differential equations with a stochastic forcing component.
 All of these approaches have their strengths and differences [3]: for example, the Lagrangian Particle Monte Carlo approach allows for more accurate treatment of sub-filter mixing and diffusion [6].
 With increasing computational resources, the Large Eddy Simulation (LES) approach for turbulence modeling has been supplanting RANS as the hydrodynamic solver used for turbulent combustion simulations [17].
-First introduced by Pope [16], hybrid Large Eddy Simulation / Probability Density Function (LES/PDF) methods have the added benefit that the LES approach eliminates the need for modeling of the large scale turbulent motions, which are highly geometry-dependent and fall outside of the scope of the Kolmogorov hypotheses [2].
-Hybrid LES/PDF methods have been demonstrated to be highly effective in simulating laboratory-scale flames [9, 10, 11, 18].
+First introduced by Pope [16], hybrid Large Eddy Simulation/Probability Density Function (LES/PDF) methods have the added benefit that the LES approach eliminates the need for modeling of the large scale turbulent motions, which are highly geometry-dependent and fall outside of the scope of the Kolmogorov hypotheses [2].
+Hybrid LES/PDF methods have been demonstrated to be highly effective in simulating laboratory-scale flames [9-11,18].